sea-of-fog/b-minor-compiler/README.md

 22. [ ] Change print statement to book version
 23. [ ] Unify interface for traversing ast with state; maybe Traversable from haskell?
 24. [ ] Improve error messeages from type checking
+25. [ ] Fix the weird issue of each scope opening twice

 ## Done
 1. [X] Boolean operators in codegen